 You can also use the laser on other small wrinkled areas or areas of pigmentation and rough texture.
 Our tester also zaps a few bumpy areas on her forehead and an old scar which suffers from large pores.

 This little laser is easy to commit to.
-It has the quickest sessions so, despite needing daily use, it’s one of the lowest effort devices overall.
-Plus, the ongoing routine doesn’t change so it quickly becomes habit too.
+It has the quickest sessions so, despite needing daily use, it’s one of the lowest-effort devices overall.
+Plus, the ongoing routine doesn’t change so it quickly becomes a habit too.

 TIP: NIRA also say you can use the laser twice a day for faster results.
 However, if you have thin and crêpey skin under your eyes this could be too much and actually dry out your skin.
 So, stick with just once a day to be safe.

-Over the first 60 days your collagen and elastin slowly build, so it takes this long to see noticeable results.
-Take photos to compare you progress so you can see the changes.
-It’s after 3 months you’ll see your best results with smoothed eye bags and faded wrinkles, firmer and brighter skin.
+Over the first 60 days, your collagen and elastin slowly build, so it takes this long to see noticeable results.
+Take photos to compare your progress so you can see the changes.
+It’s after 3 months you’ll see your best results with smoothed eye bags and faded wrinkles, and firmer and brighter skin.
 Keep going with the daily sessions to maintain these results.

 Your age, lifestyle and overall skin condition affect your results.
 So, as with all home beauty devices, you may see significant changes or they could be subtle.
 Results vary by individual.

 Thankfully, the NIRA laser doesn’t sting or cause burning red skin.
 So, you don’t need a will of steel to keep going (ahem, Tria).
-But don’t expect to use it for entire face and neck rejuvenation.
+But don’t expect to use it for your entire face and neck rejuvenation.
 The laser aperture is teeny and takes too long and oodles of concentration to cover such large areas.
-Instead, try a home Radio Frequency device for similar collagen building effects also using dermal heat.
+Instead, try a home Radio Frequency device which also creates dermal heat, for similar collagen-building, and skin smoothing and firming effects.

-Has this review helped you decide?
-Please shop via my links to support furture reviews.
+I hope you’ve found this NIRA Precision Laser review helpful.
+It’s rather good for shaving a few years off.
+If you decide it’s for you, please shop via my links when you’re ready.
 I earn a small commission, but your price stays the same.
-I really appreciate your support 🙏!
+And I really appreciate your support 🙏!